tbogdala/fizzle/README.md

-FIZZLE v0.2.0
+FIZZLE v0.3.0
 =============

-Fizzle is an OpenGL rendering engine written in the [Go][golang] programming language that currently has a forward rendering pipeline and a prototype deferred renderer as well.
+Fizzle is an OpenGL rendering engine written in the [Go][golang] programming language that currently has a forward rendering pipeline with basic animation and shader support.

 In some regards, it is the spiritual successor to my first 3d engine, [PortableGLUE][pg].